Bruce Highway — Haughton River Floodplain Upgrade

 Using Building Information Modelling to Improve the Process

 Working closely with TMR, the project team went well beyond the standard delivery approach by providing sketch drawings at earlier stages of concept and preliminary design, created in support of a 3D BIM model.

 By providing sketch drawings rather than full drawings, the time savings allowed the project team to spend more time detailing the project in the 3D BIM model.
 This followed a BIM management plan, developed in coordination with the client, detailing the models to be developed and deliverables to be created.

-The BIM model also allowed locals to visualize the upgrade and see how it affected them.
-With information given to customers in a manner that could be quickly and easily understood in a local context with features they could recognize, changes were easily identified and addressed.
+The BIM model also allowed locals to visualise the upgrade and see how it affected them.
+With information given to customers in a manner that could be quickly and easily understood in a local context with features they could recognise, changes were easily identified and addressed.